amodrojs/amodro-lifecycle/README.md

 For Node, if looking to integrate ES modules, Node's module system could be built on top of something like Lifecycle.

-The combo of synchronous `normalize` and `locate` allows Node to synchonously file scan nested node_modules to find the module definition.
+The combo of synchronous `normalize` and `locate` allows Node to synchronously file scan nested node_modules to find the module definition.
 It could choose to normalize IDs to paths internally if it wanted.

 Top level application loads could use the full async fetch and depend steps, to allow ES modules and something like AMD loader plugins to work for ES modules that might use that kind of mechanism.